Basic bandsaw blade terminology for blade maintenance

 Hook Angle

 Also known as the Rake, this is the angle of the front face of the tooth perpendicular to the length of the blade.
-This is important, as your Hook Angle may need to vary depending on the species of wood you are sawing or whether your wood is frozen.
-The adjustable handle on your RS8 and RS30 PRO Bandsaw Blade Sharpener will let you manually change the Hook Angle of your blade.
+This Hook Angle may need to vary depending on the species of wood you are sawing or whether your wood is frozen.
+Woodland Mills' blades for general softwoods have 10° hook angle while blades for hardwoods or frozen logs use 7° angle.
+Steeper angles like 10° have greater 'biting' effects for speed, while lesser angles like 7° account for added tooth stability that keeps cuts smoother.